 Dawn Bruner can be contacted at email@example.com or (585) 275-5415.

-If you believe your son or daughter would benefit from the services provided by the University Counseling Center (UCC), or have questions about the resources UCC offers, Karen Platt may be of assistance.
-Although limited information regarding whether a student has been using UCC can be provided, Karen is available to discuss your concerns and offer suggestions based upon the counseling and counseling-related resources that are available at the University of Rochester.
+If you believe your son or daughter would benefit from the services provided by the University Counseling Center (UCC), or have questions about the resources UCC offers, please call (585) 275-3113.
+Although limited information regarding whether a student has been using UCC can be provided, a UCC staff member is available to discuss your concerns and offer suggestions based upon the counseling and counseling-related resources that are available at the University of Rochester.

 Additional CARE-related information